Walther Wenck: Battle of Berlin

-On 21 April, Adolf Hitler ordered Waffen SS Obergruppenführer Felix Steiner to attack the forces of Soviet Marshal Georgy Zhukov's 1st Belorussian Front.
+On 21 April, Hitler ordered Waffen SS Obergruppenführer Felix Steiner to attack the forces of Soviet Marshal Georgy Zhukov's 1st Belorussian Front.
 Zhukov's forces were encircling Berlin from the north, while the forces of Soviet Marshal Ivan Konev's 1st Ukrainian Front were encircling from the south.
 Steiner was to attack Zhukov with his Army Detachment Steiner.
 With few operational tanks and roughly a division's worth of infantry, Steiner requested that his "army" be allowed to retreat instead of attacking.

-On 22 April, as Steiner retreated, Wenck's Twelfth Army became Hitler's last hope to save Berlin.
-Wenck was ordered to disengage the Americans to his west and, attacking to the east, link up with the Ninth Army of General der Infanterie Theodor Busse.
+On 22 April, as Steiner retreated, Wenck's Twelfth Army became part of an unrealistic and poorly planned attempt by Hitler to save Berlin from encirclement.
+Under suggestion of Generaloberst Alfred Jodl, Wenck was ordered to disengage the Americans to his west and, attacking to the east, link up with the Ninth Army of General der Infanterie Theodor Busse.
 Together, they would attack the Soviets encircling Berlin from the west and from the south.
 Meanwhile, the XLI Panzer Corps under General Rudolf Holste would attack the Soviets from the north.

 Wenck's forces attacked towards Berlin, but they were halted outside of Potsdam by strong Soviet resistance.
 Neither Busse nor Holste made much progress towards Berlin.
 By the end of the day on 27 April, the Soviet forces encircling Berlin linked up and the forces inside the city were cut off.

 During the night of 28 April, Wenck reported to the German Supreme Army Command in Fuerstenberg that his Twelfth Army had been forced back along the entire front.
 According to Wenck, no attack on Berlin was possible as support from Busse's Ninth Army could no longer be expected.
-Instead, starting April 24, Wenck moved his army towards the Forest of Halbe, broke into the Halbe pocket and linked up with the remnants of the Ninth Army, Hellmuth Reymann's "Army Group Spree," and the Potsdam garrison.
+Instead, starting 24 April, Wenck moved his army towards the Forest of Halbe, broke into the Halbe pocket and linked up with the remnants of the Ninth Army, Hellmuth Reymann's "Army Group Spree," and the Potsdam garrison.
 Wenck brought his army, remnants of the Ninth Army, and many civilian refugees across the Elbe and into territory occupied by the U.S. Army.

 According to Antony Beevor, Wenck's eastward attack toward Berlin was aimed specifically at providing the population and garrison of Berlin with an escape route to areas occupied by U.S. forces: "Comrades, you've got to go in once more," Wenck said.
 "It's not about Berlin any more, it's not about the Reich any more."
 Their task was to save people from the fighting and the Russians.
 Wenck's leadership struck a powerful chord, even if the reactions varied between those who believed in a humanitarian operation and those keener to surrender to the Western allies instead of the Russians.
 According to Randall Hansen, Wenck's actions, with the help of luck and U.S. General William Simpson, successfully evacuated a large number of troops and civilians (variously estimated from tens of thousands to hundreds of thousands), with Wenck himself being one of the last who crossed the river.